junem3ta/Learning-Assistant/README.md

 - **Majors Project** <br>
 A Learning resources CDN. <br>

-Content may be under proprietary ownership by Chuka University. <br>
+Past-paper Content may be under proprietary ownership by Chuka University. <br>

 BUILD: Work In Progress